juliacodez/nodered-workshop/content/Building an IVR/_index.md

 4. We then need to set up routes for each option

     - on the first option, use the dropdown to choose "is empty" so we can handle the case where we don't get any user input.
-In this scenario Nexmo will send the webhook with the *timedout* param set to true and `msg.call.dtmf` will be an empty string.
+In this scenario Vonage will send the webhook with the *timedout* param set to true and `msg.call.dtmf` will be an empty string.
     - click the + add button at the bottom to add two additional options
     - we will set up handlers for `== 1` and `== 2` so that we can detect what number the user pressed.
 These become the second and third output points on the switch node.